 - To be eligible for entry into the competition, each entry must meet the following criteria:

 - be from an operating tuckshop within a Queensland school

-- recipe must be considered GREEN in line with the Smart Choices – Healthy Food and Drink Supply Strategy for Queensland Schools
+- recipe must be considered GREEN or AMBER in line with the Smart Choices – Healthy Food and Drink Supply Strategy for Queensland Schools

 - The entry must be completed in full, giving all details and supporting documents (photos) as required.

 - QAST accepts no responsibility for entry submissions not being received by QAST for any reason.

 - The entrant must be the owner or obtain permission from the owner to enter the competition prior to nominating the recipe.

 - QAST reserves the right to refuse to accept any entry and shall, at its sole discretion, at any time prior to the competition judging, declare an entry ineligible where the: